HollandPleskac/Clonr-AI-Characters/README.md

 TODO here is to set up the interface for chatting here

+__document upload__
+This is a pretty critical aspect of the pipeline, and the greatest gains in active users is likely to come from making this as painless as possible.
+Still a WIP figuring out the best way to do this, but here's one idea

+1. Use a web crawler to find your internet presence.
+Put in your name, and it will collect stuff about you, such as blog posts, personal sites, social media, etc, and display as a url + snippet/preview.
+Then you approve which links it finds and it will scrape those pages and index them.
+This is similar to the way chatbase does it, but chatbase scrapes within a single domain.

+Actually not sure how indexing is done in general, but trafilatura is pretty dope.

 ## Onboarding
 Broken into several sections, the idea is to look like a tabbed registration page, where you complete each page in order and then finish signup/creation.